Impact Factor 2.990 | CiteScore 3.5

 PMCID: all published articles receive a PMCID

-Environmental Psychology welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Registered Report, Review, Systematic Review and Technology Report.
+Environmental Psychology welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Environmental Psychology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.